- Deciding Which Panel to Use

 Where inter-agency planning forums such as Core Groups, Child Protection Conferences, children Looked After Reviews or Teams Around the Child have not made sufficient progress to reduce risk and secure improved outcomes professionals should recourse to independent chairs/reviewing officers to raise their concerns and this should lead to renewed action to address the concerns.
 In a proportion of cases, the decision may be taken to initiate court proceedings and this sets a path towards the desired outcomes for the child.
 In some cases this route will not be appropriate or will not have been effective in ensuring the child's safety.

-However, when these 'normal' processes have been tried and the risks to the child's safety or outcomes persist, there should be an escalation process that ensures scrutiny, expertise and multi-agency accountability at senior level.
+However, when these 'normal' processes have been tried and the risks to the child's safety or outcomes persist, the Complex Case Panel process will help to ensure scrutiny, expertise and multi-agency accountability at senior level.